jcblsn/jcblsn/README.md

 I am a data scientist currently working towards a master’s degree in statistics at the London School of Economics.

-I have experience in statistical modeling, deep learning, and survey research.
+I have experience in statistical modeling, deep learning, and cloud computing.
 I like working on hard problems.

 I also enjoy running, hiking, and film photography.